- We would like to show you a description here but the site won’t allow us.

 The SI Gambling team, along with our colleagues at the MMQB share their best bets against the spread for Super Bowl 55, along with a favorite proposition bet.
 Super Bowl LV Best Bets and Top Prop Bets.
 Please note: These are our FREE picks, not our.
 PREMIUM picks which are reserved for MEMBERS only at SI Fantasy PRO.
 Members receive alert.
 STATEN ISLAND, N.Y.
 The office of District Attorney Daniel Donovan has released the names of the 28 defendants charged in a crackdown on a sophisticated Staten Island-based illegal online.

-The Bible does not specifically condemn gambling, betting, or the lottery.
+Question: 'Is gambling a sin?
+What does the Bible say about gambling?'Answer: The Bible does not specifically condemn gambling, betting, or the lottery.
 The Bible does warn us, however, to stay away from the love of money (1 Timothy 6:10; Hebrews 13:5).
 Scripture also encourages us to stay away from attempts to “get rich quick” (Proverbs 13:11; 23:5; Ecclesiastes 5:10).
 Gambling most definitely is focused on the love of money and undeniably tempts people with the promise of quick and easy riches.

 What is wrong with gambling?
 Gambling is a difficult issue because if it is done in moderation and only on occasion, it is a waste of money, but it is not necessarily evil.
 People waste money on all sorts of activities.
 Gambling is no more or less of a waste of money than seeing a movie (in many cases), eating an unnecessarily expensive meal, or purchasing a worthless item.
 At the same time, the fact that money is wasted on other things does not justify gambling.
 Money should not be wasted.
 Excess money should be saved for future needs or given to the Lord’s work, not gambled away.

-Gambling While the Bible does not explicitly mention gambling, it does mention events of “luck” or “chance.”
+While the Bible does not explicitly mention gambling, it does mention events of “luck” or “chance.”
 As an example, casting lots is used in Leviticus to choose between the sacrificial goat and the scapegoat.
 Joshua cast lots to determine the allotment of land to the various tribes.
 Nehemiah cast lots to determine who would live inside the walls of Jerusalem.
 The apostles cast lots to determine the replacement for Judas.
 Proverbs 16:33 says, “The lot is cast in the lap, but its every decision is from the Lord.”

 What would the Bible say about casinos and lotteries?
 Casinos use all sorts of marketing schemes to entice gamblers to risk as much money as possible.
 They often offer inexpensive or even free alcohol, which encourages drunkenness, and thereby a decreased ability to make wise decisions.
 Everything in a casino is perfectly rigged for taking money in large sums and giving nothing in return, except for fleeting and empty pleasures.
 Lotteries attempt to portray themselves as a way to fund education and/or social programs.
 However, studies show that lottery participants are usually those who can least afford to be spending money on lottery tickets.
 The allure of “getting rich quick” is too great a temptation to resist for those who are desperate.
 The chances of winning are infinitesimal, which results in many peoples’ lives being ruined.